-Supplying a fuel other than that shown on the appliance's nameplate can lead to overfiring of the appliance.
+Lead to overfiring of the appliance.
 This can cause damage to the equipment which could result in serious injury and/or death.

 The appliance shall be installed such that the gas ignition system components are protected from water (dripping, spraying, rain, etc.) during appliance operation and service (circulator replacement, control adjustment, etc.).